Kendal Holiday Week

 “Five cappuccinos coming right up, sir.”

-The waitress had barely stepped away before a large brown folder was slowly pushed across the table towards me.
+The waitress had barely stepped away when a large brown folder was pushed across the table toward me.
 You could cut the atmosphere with a knife.
-I looked up, seeking permission; a slight nod in my direction was enough.
-I gently lifted the flap and slid out the contents.
+I glanced up, and a slight nod signalled permission.
+Carefully, I opened the folder, revealing its contents.

 Then I spotted a small bag.